benjamin-manning/website_benjaminmanning.io/content/project/PAE/index.md

 ---
-title: Interactive Voice Response System for low-literate Ethiopian Farmers
+title: Interactive Voice Response System for Low-Literate Ethiopian Farmers
 summary: Working with Precision Agriculture for Development and the Ethiopian Government to improve crop yields for farmers in rural areas with minimal literacy using interactive voice response systems and A/B testing.
 tags:
 - In Progress